nconklindev/chronos/README.md

 goreleaser build --snapshot --clean
 ```

+Using goreleaser is optional, but recommended for building for multiple platforms.
+See [goreleaser](https://goreleaser.com/) for more information.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.